AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/invite-users.md

 To set up new users, follow these steps:

-1. From the AVEVA Connect home page, click the menu icon, then select **User Management**.
+1. From the AVEVA Connect home page, select the menu icon, then select **User Management**.

 1. From the Connect home page, select the menu icon, then select **User Management**.